Empirical validation of the polarization transition in a double-random field model of elections

-{\emph{Calibration to US House election data for Republican-leaning races ($p = 0.6 \pm 0.05)$}.
 To illustrate the effectiveness of the classification model also on the case of a subset of races, we choose the races whose previous results were in the range corresponding to $ p=0.6\pm0.05$.
 The subset consists of 1145 election races.
 We find the optimal classification model by finding $T$ and $h_c$ that maximize accuracy.
 We find out that while the optimal parameters slightly change ($T^\star=0.845$, $h_c=2$ million USD), the overall behavior does not change.
-We should also stress that since the smaller size of the subset, the statistical tests like the McNemar test exhibit a bit weaker (but still significant) value, which is caused by the fact that the number of points that are classified differently by the optimal model ($T=T^\star$) and the null model ($T=1$) is relatively low.}
+We should also stress that since the smaller size of the subset, the statistical tests like the McNemar test exhibit a bit weaker (but still significant) value, which is caused by the fact that the number of points that are classified differently by the optimal model ($T=T^\star$) and the null model ($T=1$) is relatively low.